petermr/openVirus/textIndexing/solr/instructions.md

 # Introduction to Solr

 [Solr](https://lucene.apache.org/solr/downloads.html) is a free text searching engine from the Apache project.
-It is very flexible and fast and can process a variety of file formats.
+It is very flexible, fast and can process a variety of file formats.
 We will use Solr to index and search files from **getpapers** and **ami**

 # Setting up Solr
 Getting a Solr server running is straightforward.
 Solr runs best on Linux.
 I use an Oracle VirtualBox VM with 120Gb disk space and 8Gb RAM, running 64 bit Ubuntu LTS 18.04.